tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 **sTOS holders:** ${0 * {{T-S}\over T} * {Seig}}$ = $0$

 ### 2.2.2.
 TON staking V2
 Once the L2 environment is established, TON Staking V1 will be upgraded to TON Staking V2.
-In this version, a sequencer will be able to receive seigniorage in proportion to L2 growth.
+In this version, a sequencer will be able to receive additional seigniorage in proportion to L2 growth.
 For example, seigniorage can be distributed as follows:

 **Sequencer:** ${{{D}\over T} * {Seig}}$ = ${{{T_{L2}}\over T} * {Seig}}$ </br>
 **Stakers:** ${{{T-D}\over T} * {Seig}}$ = ${{{T-{T_{L2}}}\over T} * {Seig}}$ = ${{{T_{L1}}\over T} * {Seig}}$